elliotcm/libpattalk/influencing users shorthand.md

 * opinionated at a product level
 * enforce opinion as domain experts for product domains
 * v. little freedom wrt interaction w/ the software
-* reason given emphasises potential lib pat drawbacks
+* reason 37signals gave me for this emphasises potential lib pat drawbacks
 * only so many hours in the day
 * would more freedom help sell?